karlmdavis/justdavis-ansible/README.md

     $ sudo apt install python3 python3-virtualenv

-The following packages will also be required by `pip` (see below) to build/install some of the required Python modules:
+The following packages will also be required by `pip` (see below) to build/install some of the required Python modules and by some of the Ansible tasks:

-    $ sudo apt install build-essential python3-dev libpq-dev
+    $ sudo apt install build-essential python3-dev libpq-dev swaks

 ### virtualenv